marjiasdk/marjiasdk/README.md

 ## About Me:
 Hi!
-My name is Marjia Siddik and I am a First Year Computer Science Student at Dublin City University.<br></br>At the moment, my repositaries primarily consist of solutions to problems on competitive programming platforms & material to supplement my learning of languages.
-I hope to release projects soon.
+My name is Marjia Siddik and I am a First Year Computer Science Student at Dublin City University.
+<br></br>
+At the moment, I am working on two personal projects - a python banking application with a user interface & a chat bot with a user interface that uses NLP technology to formulate responses.
+Finished projects include my personal portfolio website which is currently hosted on github pages.

 ## Languages: